 Students are assigned activities in the Online Program.
 The activities will focus on writing, MLA, sentence structure, grammar, and mechanics concepts.
 Students should view the videos and review the examples before taking the quizzes.
-Each quiz can be taken three times.
+Each quiz can be taken three times, and the highest score will be recorded.